gotchoices/MyCHIPs/doc/learn-protocol.md

 ![use-lift](uml/use-lift.svg)

-Here is the simplified example lift circuit again for reference.
+Let's consider the simplified example lift circuit again.
 Remember, each node could represent a single user or a segment of users local to a particular site.
 We will consider node A as the lift originator.
 Node B will be considered the destination of the lift.